rockettheme/docs/Docs/joomla/extensions/rokminievents/rokminievents_use.md

 Once you've created a new RokMiniEvents module, you can quickly gain access to its customization options by visiting **Administrator -> Extensions -> Module Manager** and selecting your RokMiniEvents module.

 Creating a new module is a simple process, as well.
-You need but to navigate to the **Module Manager** and select **New** on the toolbar in the upper-left area of the page.
+You just navigate to the **Module Manager** and select **New** on the toolbar in the upper-left area of the page.

 Below, we've outlined the options available to you as you configure your RokMiniEvents module.